kalafut/kalafut.net/site/content/posts/premature-architecture.md

 ![](/img/att_6300.png)

 Sitting at a DOS prompt and then starting [GW-BASIC](https://en.wikipedia.org/wiki/GW-BASIC) was pretty much how everything began for me for quite a while.
-I just wanted to make the computer do things (like, for example, drawing a line on the screen), and the resources I had were the inscrutable system manuals (the binders to the left), one book from [B. Dalton](https://en.wikipedia.org/wiki/B._Dalton), and a lot of time as a kid.
+I just wanted to make the computer do things (like, for example, drawing a line on the screen), and the resources I had were the inscrutable system manuals (the binders to the left), one book on BASIC from now-defunct [Borders Books](https://en.wikipedia.org/wiki/Borders_Group), and a lot of time as a kid.
 Importantly, I *didn't* have the entire internet telling me the right way, best practices, don't do that, OMG did you really just, etc. etc. I just wrote code however the hell I wanted until the program worked like I thought it should.
 The code was just a means to an end, which was a working program.

 As I progressed, got a modem and access to more material, and got some more books, I started learning some valuable CS ideas that undoubtedly helped.
 These were important because they usually made the program run better (e.g., don't read from floppy so much, *cache* some data!).
 I don't even think I cared much about using `goto`, and I liberally used global variables since I'd no reason to not use them, and I definitely didn't even know the word "Architecture" applied to software.
 But the programs got written, they worked, and I had a ton of fun.
 Fun is important, by the way!
 When we give a kid a bucket of Legos we don't also say, "Here are the best practices for assembling these.
 Please build Legos this way."
 We just encourage them to build.